Terqa: Temple to Ninkarrak

 Ninkarrak was the ancient goddess of healing.
 Her temple was identified based on a tablet with a list of offerings which starts with her name, and by seals mentioned the goddess.
 Thousands of beads made out of precious materials such as agate, carnelian, and lapis lazuli were found here.

 Archaeologists also found a number of small bronze figurines of dogs inside the temple as well.
 Dogs were the animals sacred to Ninkarrak.

 A ceremonial axe and a scimitar with a devotional inscription mentioning Ninkarrak, both bronze, were also found.

 Early occupation of the structure has been dated to roughly the same period as the reigns of three kings of Terqa.
 The earliest of them was Yadikh-abu, a contemporary of Samsuiluna of Babylon, defeated by the latter in 1721 BCE.
 Kashtiliash, and Shunuhru-ammu also ruled during this period.
 The temple was remodeled multiple times.

 The Egyptian scarabs found in the temple of Ninkarrak represent the easternmost known example of such objects in a sealed deposit dated to the Old Babylonian period.
 They are attributed to around 1650-1640 BC, or the Fifteenth Dynasty of Egypt.
 The hieroglyphs inscribed on them are regarded as "poorly executed and sometimes misunderstood," indicating Levantine, rather than Egyptian, origin.
 Similar scarabs are also known from Byblos, Sidon and Ugarit.

 Temple to Lagamal

-Lagamal was a Mesopotamian deity worshiped chiefly in Dilbat, but it was prominent in Terqa as well, and also in Susa.
+Lagamal was a Mesopotamian deity primarily worshiped in Dilbat, but worship was also prominently practiced in Terqa as well as Susa.
 This was a deity associated with the underworld.

 In the majority of known sources Lagamal is a male deity, but it was regarded as a goddess rather than a god in Terqa.